 What is income protection insurance?

 Neither income protection or short-term income protection pays out if you're made redundant - but they will often provide 'back to work' help if you're off sick.

 Is income protection the same as PPI?

 Where PPI covers a particular debt and any payouts go to your lender, income protection hands you a tax-free proportion of your income if you're unable to work because of illness or injury.

-Why do I need IP?
+Why do I need income protection insurance?

 However, while they were right about the protection, they were often wrong about the policies.
 The one protection policy every working adult in the UK should consider is the very one most of us don't have - income protection.

-How much will IP cost?
+How much does income protection cost?

 Your health, whether you smoke and level of cover needed will weigh into your premium, but your type of job also plays a major part in determining what you'll pay.

 - Class 1: Professional; managers; administrative staff; staff with limited business mileage; admin clerk; computer programmer; secretary.